-We recycle approximately 90% of our office and commercial waste, while 98% of all our construction waste is diverted from landfill.
+We recycle approximately 97% of our office and commercial waste, while 97% of all our construction waste is diverted from landfill (Internal KPI Report 2017/18).
 This compares favourably with the WRAP (Waste and Resources Action Programme) of 80%.

 In order to effectively assess the actual and potential social, environmental and economic impacts of our decisions and activities we adopted the HACT Wellbeing Evaluation Approach.
 This provides a set of robust values and a methodology to calculate our social impact.

-During 2015/16 The Sovini Group generated £35m in social value.
-This means that for every pound we invested during the year on projects such as the OVH job clubs, our communities benefited to the value of £26.
-The figures were measured independently by the Housing Association Charitable Trust (HACT) Social Value Toolkit and account for just some of the initiatives we have delivered.
+During 2017/18 The Sovini Group generated £33m in social value.
+This means that for every pound we invested during the year on projects such as the One Vision Housing’s employment skills programme Next Steps, Pine Court Housing Association’s Community Development Fund and our volunteer work placements, our communities benefited to the value of £24.
+The figures were measured independently by the HACT Social Value Toolkit and account for just some of the initiatives we have delivered.
 Only a handful of organisations have successfully achieved the required certification to use the Toolkit.